 Connect your hose to a storage tank that fills consistently and releases water whenever it is full.

-What’s great about this system is it will water your pots or beds in the exact quantities you desire, at the exact time every day!
+What’s great about a self-watering system is it will water your pots or beds in the exact quantities you desire, at the exact time every day.

 Other types of water management greenhouse equipment you will need are good tubes, water breakers, valves, misters, hoses, sprinklers and boilers for regulating temperatures.

-Remember that you will have to find place in your greenhouse or yard to store these items.
+Remember that you will have to find place in your greenhouse, garage, shed, or yard to store these items.

 The lighting system inside a greenhouse determines the level of sunlight, artificial light and shade for the plants.